 “The trip to visit the kids at the Victory Children’s Home in Kisumu was amazing!
 People say a trip like that is a “once in a lifetime” experience, but I truly hope that it’s not.
 Even though we spent such a short time with the kids, I believe we built bonds that could very well last a lifetime!

-Daryl and Rhonda are doing such a great job managing the orphanage and you can tell the kids are happy by the laughter that echoes through the orphanage!
+The staff are doing a great job managing the orphanage and you can tell the kids are happy by the laughter that echoes through the orphanage!
 We were there for a short time, but a truly memorable time...
 I’m already missing the mandazis!”

 Chelsea Restall (AVC Missions, TEAM:KISUMU)